solliancenet/microsoft-mysql-developer-guide/09_Troubleshooting/09_00_Troubleshooting.md

 ## Additional support

-- In the Azure portal, navigate to the **Diagnose and solve problems** tab of your Flexible Server instance for suggestions regarding common connectivity, performance, and availability issues.
+- In the Azure portal, navigate to the **Diagnose and solve problems** tab of your Azure Databse for MySQL instance for suggestions regarding common connectivity, performance, and availability issues.

   ![This image demonstrates the Diagnose and solve problems tab of a Flexible Server instance in the Azure portal.](./media/troubleshoot-problems-portal.png "Diagnose and solve problems")